liquibase/liquibase-contribute-site/docs/code/api/index.md

 ## Environmental Setup

 The following classes are used to connect the generic Liquibase logic to the environment it is running in.
-They tend to be called from [integrations](../architecture/index.md#integrations-to-engine) prior to executing commands.
+They tend to be called from [integrations](../architecture/index.md#integrations-to-engine) before executing commands.

 | Package                  | Interface                  | Notes                                                                                                   |
 |--------------------------|----------------------------|---------------------------------------------------------------------------------------------------------|